KooperL/marketo-developer.en/help/rest-api/error-codes.md

 #### Response-Level errors

-Response level errors are present when the "success" parameter of the response is set to false, and are structured like:
+Response level errors are present when the `success` parameter of the response is set to false, and are structured like:

 ```json
 {